spacelift-io/user-documentation/docs/getting-started.md

 This sub-section is intended for users who created their Spacelift account using Google, Microsoft or GitLab.

  1. To connect GitHub as your VCS, follow the guide for [setting up the GitHub integration](./integrations/source-control/github.md#setting-up-the-integration).
  2. Please select any of your GitHub repositories that create local resources (we will not be integrating with any cloud providers to keep this guide simple and quick_).
-If_ you do not have a GitHub repository of this kind, you can fork our [terraform-starter repository](https://github.com/spacelift-io/terraform-starter) (Make sure to allow the installed GitHub app access to the forked repository).
+If_ you do not have a GitHub repository of this kind, you can fork our [terraform-starter repository](https://github.com/spacelift-io/terraform-starter){: rel="nofollow"} (Make sure to allow the installed GitHub app access to the forked repository).

  Please refer to the [Source Control](./integrations/source-control/github.md) section of the documentation to connect a different VCS.
  {% else %}

  1. To connect GitHub as your VCS, follow the guide for [setting up the GitHub integration](./integrations/source-control/github.md#setting-up-the-integration).
  2. Please select any of your GitHub repositories that create local resources (we will not be integrating with any cloud providers to keep this guide simple and quick).
-If you do not have a GitHub repository of this kind, you can fork our [terraform-starter repository](https://github.com/spacelift-io/terraform-starter) (Make sure to allow the installed GitHub app access to the forked repository).
+If you do not have a GitHub repository of this kind, you can fork our [terraform-starter repository](https://github.com/spacelift-io/terraform-starter){: rel="nofollow"} (Make sure to allow the installed GitHub app access to the forked repository).

  Please refer to the [Source Control](./integrations/source-control/github.md) section of the documentation to connect a different VCS.
  {% endif %}